rogard/persemacs/readme.md

 ## Description

 - Directory [`./org/`](./org/) contains Org mode meta-code.
-- All other directories contain code generated from the Org files.
+- All other directories are intended to contain code generated from the Org files.
 - Emacs configuration starts with [`./org/init.org`](./org/init.org)
 - Extensions are in [`./org/extension`](./org/extension)